-One of those stories involved former NBA player and today’s FOX Sport’s NBA analyst Jim Jackson, and Michael Jordan, who many consider being one of the best trash-talkers the league has ever seen.
+One of those stories involved former NBA players and today’s FOX Sport’s NBA analyst Jim Jackson and Michael Jordan, who many consider being one of the best trash-talkers the league has ever seen.
 This one took place in Chicago in 97.
-Jim Jackson was playing for the Nets, and they came to the Windy City following their huge win over the Bulls two weeks prior.
+Jim Jackson was playing for the Nets, and they came to the Windy City following their massive win over the Bulls two weeks prior.

-According to Jackson’s teammate Kendall Gill, Jackson was “in the zone” and had outscored Jordan at the half, which encouraged him to start talking trash.
+According to Jackson’s teammate Kendall Gill, Jackson was “in the zone” and had outscored Jordan before halftime, which encouraged him to start talking trash.
 As the game went on, Jackson continued with trash-talking to MJ, or as Gill said, “Jimmy continued to talk Mess to Superman.
 Now you can’t do that.”
 As it turned out, Gill was right.
 Jordan destroyed Jackson with one sentence.

 “You know, you’re talking a lot of stuff to have my shoes on.”Michael Jordan